Reading Fluency Assessment

-Scholar Within’s reading program has these reading fluency training drills built-in.
-This training has been custom designed to work on improving your eye tracking skills and speed up your visual processing skills.
+Scholar Within’s summer reading program has these reading fluency training drills built-in.
+This training has been custom designed to improve your eye-tracking skills and speed up your visual processing skills.

 Download the first drill of our custom-designed reading fluency training.
 The first sets of words have extra space between the letters, highlighting or emphasizing the letter or letter combination being studied.
 In our program, the drills are organized according to phonic rules and letter combinations that are used in reading.
 Each drill builds upon prior drills, providing continual review and mastery of all concepts.